DigitaleDeltaOrg/dd-api-v3/README.md

 - Authorisation code flow (user authorisation)
 - Client credentials flow (machine-to-machine)

-In addition, OpenID Connect is allowed to facilitate user authorisation.
+In addition, OpenID Connect is allowed to facilitate user authorization.
 API keys are not allowed for authorization purposes.

 ## GeoJSON